VimfanTPdvorak/vimodoro/README.md

 users on macOS can define the two variables like this:

     let g:pomodoro_work_end_notification_cmd = "say \"Let's take a break.\";
-                \afplay $ICLOUDHOME/vim-pomodoro-audio/break.mp3&"
+                \afplay $ICLOUDHOME/vimodoro/CanonInD.mp3&"
     let g:pomodoro_break_end_notification_cmd = "say \"Let's get back to work.\""

-Note that in the above configuration example, the `$ICLOUDHOME` is simply a custom environment variable that holds the full path to the iCloud drive.
+Please note that in the above configuration example, `$ICLOUDHOME` is a custom environment variable that contains the complete path to the iCloud drive.

 The `g:pomodoro_notification_cmd` will be executed when either work or break time has ended, provided the specific notification variable is not set.